“Because in the end, you won’t remember the time you spent working in the office or mowing your lawn. Climb that goddamn mountain.”Jack Kerouac

 I walk with my wife Sophia, and you’ll see her pop up in some of the photos.
 We used to hike in our respective home countries of South Korea and Britain when we were kids.
 We met in Australia, but it wasn’t until we returned after a few years overseas that we began bushwalking regularly; that was in 2006.
-We live in Sydney, which is surrounded by national parks and wilderness, and many of our walks have been in these areas, however we’ve also travelled and walked more widely in South Eastern Australia.
+We lived in Sydney for many years, which is surrounded by national parks and wilderness, and many of our walks have been in these areas, however we’ve also travelled and walked more widely in South Eastern Australia.
 And in 2008 we began a sordid love affair with New Zealand’s South Island, particularly around the hiker’s paradise of Queenstown, where we’ve been lucky enough to have a place to stay.
-We also walked recently in Korea and Japan, and hope to do more in that region in the future.
+To continue our NZ affair we recently (2020) moved to Christchurch, so I’ll be adding plenty of walks in the mountain packed Canterbury area.
+We’ve also walked in Korea and Japan, and hope to do more in that region in the future.

 The Obsession Grows